npg70/galbreath-old/people/galbreath-mary-1788.md

     > Mother: Mary Fleming
     > Reported by Robert Clark, Son

-[^burial]: burial should be in Kilkerran according to [Kilkerran Cemetary Revisited](https://github.com/npg70/galbreath/blob/main/sources/kilkerran-graveyard-revisted.md#page-19) but is not found on find-a-grave.
+[^burial]: burial should be in Kilkerran according to [Kilkerran Graveyard Revisited](https://github.com/npg70/galbreath/blob/main/sources/kilkerran-graveyard-revisted.md#page-19) but is not found on find-a-grave.

 [^marriage]: OPR record of marriage TBD